EmilioBG76/Project03_46W38/README.md

 ## Installation Instructions
 * Not necessary specific intructions needed apart from using Github repository and its directories created for this project.
+My python package is included within `src` directory.

 ## Testing work developed
-* I have also tested coverage of the package and it is higher than 70%.
+* I have also tested coverage of the package and it is higher than 70% as requested.
 It has been evaluated used, as indicated, `pytest-cov` on the `src` folder.
 It can be seen how I have created separated test files in order to fully check the `src/functions_module.py` and `src/main.py` scripts correct functioning.
-All the test stored in `tests/` directory are:
+All the test python files stored in `tests` directory are the following:
 - test_compute_wind_speed_direction: verification of the
 compute_wind _speed_direction_function which is found in `src/functions_module.py`.
 Ensuring that this function converts properly u and v wind components into wind